Haller on scoresheet after cancer battle as Union knock Bayern off top

 "I was singing along, but only ironically," he told Sky.

-Eintracht Frankfurt also remained within four points of the top as France forward Randal Kolo Muani ran riot in a 3-0 win over hapless Hertha Berlin.
+Eintracht Frankfurt also remained within four points of the top as France forward Randal Kolo Muani scored twice in a 3-0 win over hapless Hertha Berlin.

-Having put Frankfurt ahead from the penalty spot, Kolo Muani ghosted through the Hertha back line to make it 2-0 before the half-hour mark, before Aurelio Buta added a third on the stroke of full time.
+Having put Frankfurt ahead from the penalty spot, Kolo Muani ghosted through the Hertha back line to make it 2-0 before the half-hour mark.
+Aurelio Buta added a third on the stroke of full time.

 RB Leipzig's 0-0 draw at Cologne meant that Frankfurt remain a point adrift of the Champions League places in fifth.